JerzyPryga/CREDO-CW_EAS_capability_of_detection/README.md

 - T - time of measurement [s].
 - \Omega - spherical angle [steradians].

+Of course the integration must be performed in certain limits, thus the primary cosmic-rays energy range and maximal distance from the shower must be chosen.
+Integration up to pi/2 over zenith angle is obvious as it was wassumed that particles from all directions can be detected.
+Criteria of choice of the maximal distance may be different and in this work two were considered.
+Namely:
+- R_prc - Radius in which certain percent (in this case 95% was chosen) of particles produced by the cascade are included.
+- R_rho - Radius in which shower particles density is greater than the avereage background.
+Both of this quantities were analysed and characterised as a function of energy of primary particle.

 # Comparison with simpler method

 To check if the performed analysis was done right another approach to the problem was tested.
 As muons have been studied for many years, an approximate function for its density on the ground level can be found in the literature.
 It depends on total number of produced muons which is a function of the energy of primary particle and distance from the center of the shower.
 So the parameters taht charecterise the showers are the same as in analysis described earlier.
 In this work it was only modified by the scale factor of primary particle zenith angle.
 Thus, used formula is as follows: